lnnrtrmm/FRISIA/README.md

 Calculation as in MAGICC6 (Nauels, 2017), with recalibrated parameters and uncertainty ranges.

 #### Antarctic ice sheet
-Caclulation as in BRICK (Wong et al., 2017), which employs the DAIS model (Shaffer, 2014).
+Caclulation as in BRICK (Wong et al., 2017), which employs the DAIS model (Shaffer, 2014), and with recalibrated parameters and uncertainty ranges.

 ### FRISIA impacts and adaptation module